 Another secondary school teacher, from Wales, said: "Pupils need to learn their own limitations, which they can't do if they don't encounter risk."

-And there continues to be fears that school trips could end in teachers or schools being sued, should something go wrong.'Mud and love'
+And there continues to be fears that school trips could end in teachers or schools being sued, should something go wrong.

 The majority of staff think school trips and activities are very important, with 92% of those surveyed saying they enhanced learning and support the curriculum.

 Some schools already have a relaxed attitude towards risk.
 A teacher at a primary school in England told how its children go on weekly nature walks and end up being taught how to make a campfire and cook on it.